 *Source PEN International

 I miss the sunrise in Islamabad.
 I have jet lag and sleep through it, but I am up by noon.
-A colleague, a respected researcher in the region, takes me to lunch in one of the remaining villages in the middle of the city that was made from villages when it was constructed in the 1960’s.
+A colleague, a respected researcher in the region, takes me to lunch in one of the remaining villages in the middle of the city, a city that was made from villages when it was constructed in the 1960’s.
 Islamabad is one of the most cosmopolitan cities in Pakistan, according to the guidebooks.
 We lunch in the hills under an awning on sofas looking out on other hills and restaurants attracting locals and tourists.
 We drink fresh squeezed orange juice—I drink the sweet, delicious orange juice at almost every meal—and eat a local chicken dish with nann piled high.
 In the evening I also dine outside by a fire with a journalist friend of a friend at an Italian restaurant in a residential neighborhood.